 You’ve probably heard of insurance companies that offer discounts if you let them monitor how you drive.
 You may have even heard of so-called “valet keys” that limit a car’s power or range when you hand the car to someone you don’t trust.
 Ford’s My Key and GM’s Teen Driver features take that level of surveillance and control and wrap it into a wonderful package that lets you build trust with your kid ⏤ or evolve into the ultimate helicopter parent.
 The choice is yours.

-Basically, the systems allow you to assign one of the car’s key fobs to your kid, and to program its special features.
+Basically, the car safety features allow you to assign one of the car’s key fobs to your kid, and to program its special features.
 For example, you can make sure your immature driver doesn’t put your sports car into track mode when he’s on a date, or limit how loud they play the music.
 You can also get a complete readout that shows how fast your kid was driving, how heavy their foot was on both the throttle and brake, and whether they had any close calls they didn’t tell you about.

 Run-flat tires have been around for a couple decades now, but they’re readily available on most vehicles these days.
 They are not, however, always standard equipment.
 For those unfamiliar with the technology, these are tires with extra-hard sidewalls that allow you to drive short distances (usually up to 50 miles) on a tire that has lost all air pressure.
 There are trade-offs, sure, like a harsher ride and a small sacrifice in performance, but it’s worth it for most people.
 All you have to do is imagine changing a flat tire on the side of a poorly-lit road with a crying kid in the back seat, and you’ll appreciate the benefits of being able to drive home before dealing with your problematic tire.